 On 11 March 2020 the World Health Organisation announced that the coronavirus ("COVID-19") outbreak be classified as a pandemic.
-This has resulted in the New Zealand government introducing various measures to combat the outbreak, including travel restrictions, quarantines, closure on non-essential businesses and lock-down of the country.
+This resulted in the New Zealand government introducing various measures to combat the outbreak, including travel restrictions, quarantines, closure on non-essential businesses and lock-downs of the country.

-The pandemic has caused significant economic uncertainty.
-As a result of the COVID-19 pandemic and the country lock-down measures, certain key inputs and assumptions that underpin insurance contract liabilities and revenue recognition have been re-assessed for any identifiable change in claims behaviour and the broader economic uncertainty.
-Management have concluded that the effects of the COVID-19 Level 3 and Level 4 lock-down have largely flowed through claims experience.
-As a result, there is no specific allowance for COVID-19 in the central estimate of outstanding claims liabilities or premium liabilities, but risk margins for each have been increased in response to COVID-19 uncertainty.
-Amounts recognised in the financial statements have been adjusted by an additional 3% in the risk margin for putstanding claims liabilities and an additional 5% in the risk margin for premium liabilities (refer to Note 3) to reflect management assessment of the impact of COVID-19 as at 30 June 2020.
-Based on scenario modelling, management has assessed the Company's solvency ratio for the next 5 years to remain above the minimum solvency capital as required by the RBNZ.
+As a result of the COVID-19 pandemic and the country lock-down measures, certain key inputs and assumptions that underpin insurance contract liabilities and revenue recognition were re-assessed as at 30 June 2021 for any identifiable change in claims behaviour and the broader economic uncertainty.
+Management concluded that the effects of the COVID-19 Level 3 and Level 4 lock-downs had largely flowed through claims experience for the year ended 30 June 2021.
+As a result, there was no specific allowance for COVID-19 in the central estimate of outstanding claims liabilities or premium liabilities, but risk margins for each were increased in response to COVID-19 uncertainty.
+Amounts recognised in the financial statements as at 30 June 2021 were adjusted by an additional 1.5% (30 June 2020: 3%) in the risk margin for outstanding claims liabilities and an additional 2.5% (30 June 2020: 5%) in the risk margin for premium liabilities (refer to Note 3) to reflect management assessment of the impact of COVID-19 as at 30 June 2021.
+Due to the short term nature of the Company's claims liabilities, it is assumed that the effects of the lock-downs have largely flowed through with claims experience largely returning to normal.
+As a result, no explicit allowance has been made for COVID-19 as at 30 June 2020: Nil).

-16 ACQUISITION OF PET INSURANCE BUSINESS
+17 ACQUISITION OF PET INSURANCE BUSINESS

 On 31 January 2020, the Company acquired the assets and liabilities relating to the pet insurance business from SCBL and SCISL.
-Since the purchase of the pet insurance business by SCBL in 2012, the day to day oversight and management of the pet insurance business has been outsourced to the Society, via its subsidiary SCISL.
-The Company has acquired the pet insurance business because it combines ownership within the Society with the existing management operation of the business.
+Since the purchase of the pet insurance business by SCBL in 2012, the day to day oversight and management of the pet insurance business had been outsourced to the Society, via its subsidiary SCISL.
+The Company acquired the pet insurance business because it combines ownership within the Society with the existing management operation of the business.